-Under the terms of the Collaboration Agreement, the Company and Regeneron have agreed to conduct a joint research program with the aim of developing an extended-delivery formulation of aflibercept, currently marketed under the tradename EYLEA, that is suitable for advancement into clinical development.
-The Company has granted Regeneron an option (the "Option") to enter into an exclusive, worldwide license to develop and commercialize products containing the Company's hydrogel in combination with Regeneron's large molecule VEGF-targeting compounds ("Regeneron Licensed Products").
-Under the term of the Collaboration Agreement, Regeneron is responsible for funding an initial preclinical tolerability study.
+Under the terms of the Collaboration Agreement, the Company and Regeneron had agreed to conduct a joint research program with the aim of developing an extended-delivery formulation of aflibercept, currently marketed under the tradename EYLEA, that was suitable for advancement into clinical development.
+The Company had granted Regeneron an option (the "Option") to enter into an exclusive, worldwide license to develop and commercialize products containing the Company's hydrogel in combination with Regeneron's large molecule VEGF-targeting compounds ("Regeneron Licensed Products").
+Under the term of the Collaboration Agreement, Regeneron was responsible for funding an initial preclinical tolerability study.
+In May 2020, the Company and Regeneron entered into an amendment to the Collaboration Agreement, pursuant to which the Company and Regeneron transitioned joint efforts under the Collaboration Agreement to the research and development of an extended-delivery formulation of aflibercept to be delivered to the suprachoroidal space.
+Regeneron agreed to pay personnel and material costs of the Company for specified preclinical development activities in connection with the revised work plan, as well as certain other costs.